eternal-flame-AD/pow-buster/README.md

 Speedup against official solution, reported by Criterion.rs, single-threaded except for "mCaptcha User Survey extrapolated" column which uses all worker threads on the user's browser:

-Results on AMD Ryzen 9 7950X, 32 cores, when supported, single-hash number comes first (there is 90% chance your deployment is single-hash, this vagueness is IMO design oversight by the mCaptcha team), double-hash number comes second, all numbers are in milliseconds, compiled with `-Ctarget-cpu=native` unless otherwise specified.
+Results on AMD Ryzen 9 7950X, 32 hyperthreads, when supported, single-hash number comes first (there is 90% chance your deployment is single-hash, this vagueness is IMO design oversight by the mCaptcha team), double-hash number comes second, all numbers are in milliseconds, compiled with `-Ctarget-cpu=native` unless otherwise specified.

 | DFactor (equiv.
 Anubis difficulty) | AVX-512       | AVX-512 (32-byte salt) | Safe Optimized (+) [^1] | mCaptcha (+)  | mCaptcha Generic x64 (+) | mCaptcha User Survey extrapolated [^2] |
 | ---------------------------------- | ------------- | ---------------------- | ----------------------- | ------------- | ------------------------ | -------------------------------------- |